jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

 // Output: {UPPER=4, lower=30}
 ```

-### There's a new kid in town

-It seems like all this is just scratching the surface of the power of Kotlin and its ability to do so much with so
-little.
-Super cool, right?
-Sorry, Java, but there's talk on the street that there's a new, cooler kid in town and it
-looks like that new kid is here to stay.

 ### See it in action

 You can run these examples yourself here: [https://replit.com/@jlacar/FrequencyMaps](https://replit.com/@jlacar/FrequencyMaps)

-## One final note, to be clear
+### Ruthless Refactoring

-I should have mentioned from the start that you don't even need to write an intermediary function like `frequencyMap` as
+I should have mentioned from the start that you don't need to write a function like `frequencyMap`; I could have just
-I showed here.
-If you have any value that can be broken down into smaller parts, like an array, collection, or a
-CharSequence, you can do it directly with a one-liner as shown in the TL;DR section.
-No need to write your own function for it.
+as easily inlined the one-liner where I need it.
 These work just as well out of the box:
 ```kotlin
    println(listOf(1,2,2,3,7,8,1,0,3,1).groupingBy { it }.eachCount())